Last Update: January 2023

 Domestic law provisions, such as the foreign earned income exclusion (“FEIE”), foreign housing exclusion (“FHE”), and foreign tax credit (“FTC”) are designed specifically for taxpayers living abroad.

 Foreign Earned Income Exclusion

 Provided an individual is able to establish that his tax home is outside the U.S. (by satisfying either the “bona fide residence” test or the “physical presence” test), such individual can exclude from income a portion of their income earned overseas.
 The FEIE amount is adjusted annually for inflation.
-For tax year 2019, the maximum foreign earned income exclusion is $105,900 ($211,800 for a married expat couple).
+For tax year 2022, the maximum exclusion is $112,000 per person ($224,000 for a married expat couple).

 In order to claim this exclusion, an individual must file a U.S. federal income tax return (Form 1040).
 To claim the FEIE, an individual must file Form 2555 with their U.S. federal income tax return.